ucgmsim/velocity_modelling/wiki/DataFormats.md

 ```

 Where:
-- `lon_i` and `lat_i` are the longitude and latitude coordinates of point i
+- `lon_i` and `lat_i` are the longitude and latitude coordinates of point i.

-This is the same format as the boundary, but doesn't have a requirement of the first and last point being identical.
+This format is the same as the boundary format but does not require the first and last points to be identical.

 ### Example